Danish Language Course

 Upper Intermediate (equals B2 on the CEFR-scale)

-All levels are offered as summer school courses.
+All levels (except Advanced) are offered as summer school courses.

 Please note that we reserve the right to cancel upper-level courses due to low participation.
 However, we encourage applicants to nevertheless apply for upper level courses.
 Applicants will receive more information about whether or not the courses will be offered by 1 June.